Axis Zipstream technology

 Introduction

 Camera technologies such as sensors, optics, and embedded image processing have evolved rapidly over the last decade.
-This enables video with higher resolutions, frame rates, and dynamic range, where more scene details can be captured.
+This enables video with higher resolution, frame rate, and dynamic range, where more scene details can be captured.
 As a result, video evidence and forensic analysis is more reliable today, but only when it is possible to retrieve the video from the right place, at the right time, and with the right quality.
 And due to the higher bitrate, the requirements on storage and bandwidth have increased.

-AV1 is a modern and open-source friendly standard because it is license-free to Alliance for Open Media (AOM).
+• AV1 is a modern and open-source-friendly standard because it is license-free to Alliance for Open Media (AOM).
 AV1 is predicted to play a significant role in future security surveillance where more solutions need cloud integration.

-The different video encoder standards do not stipulate the actual video compression method; only the syntax and the method to perform playback is standardized.
+The video encoder standards don’t stipulate the actual video compression method; only the syntax and the method to perform playback is standardized.
 This enables improved video encoding solutions to be created while keeping the file format for interoperability (decoder compatibility).
-Zipstream is a more effective implementation of a native H.264/AV1/H.265 video encoder for surveillance applications.
-It includes various methods, unique to surveillance, that enable networked cameras to produce video at significantly lower bitrates.

 How does Zipstream work?